NVIDIA/aistore/docs/networking.md

 expresses **intent**, not a guarantee.

-At startup, each node performs **runtime network resolution**:
+At startup, each node performs runtime network resolution:

-1. Attempt to resolve usable IPv6 addresses
+1. attempts to resolve usable IPv6 addresses;
-2. If unsuccessful, **fall back to IPv4**
+2. if unsuccessful, falls back to IPv4;
-3. Record the *effective* IP family for the node
+3. records the effective IP family for the node.

-This decision is made **once**, early in initialization, and applies uniformly to:
+This decision is made once, early in initialization, and applies uniformly to:

-* all HTTP listeners (public / control / data)
+* all HTTP listeners: public, intra-control, and intra-data;
-* all intra-cluster HTTP clients
+* all intra-cluster HTTP clients;
-* control-plane auxiliary clients (e.g., AuthN, JWKS fetch)
+* control-plane auxiliary clients, such as AuthN and JWKS fetch;
-* socket options (`IP_TOS` vs `IPV6_TCLASS`)
+* socket options, including `IP_TOS` vs. `IPV6_TCLASS`;
+* transport streams.

-The original configuration is **not mutated**.
+The original configuration is not mutated.
 Instead, the resolved choice becomes part of the node's effective runtime networking state.

-> Once a node determines that IPv6 is not usable, it must not attempt IPv6
-> connections elsewhere, even if the configuration requested it.
+> Once a node determines that IPv6 is not usable, it must not attempt IPv6 connections elsewhere, even if the configuration requested it.

 This avoids mixed-family failures where a node listens on IPv4 but dials IPv6.

-### Initialization Phases (Networking-Relevant)
+## Initialization Phases

-AIS initialization separates networking concerns into two phases:
+AIS initialization separates networking concerns into two phases.

-#### Phase 1: Network Resolution and Server Construction
+### Phase 1: Network Resolution and Server Construction

+During phase 1, AIS:

-* resolve local IPs
+* resolves local IPs;
-* decide effective IP family
+* decides the effective IP family;
-* construct HTTP servers and muxers:
+* constructs HTTP servers and muxers:

-  * public
-  * intra-control
-  * intra-data
+  - public;
+  - intra-control;
+  - intra-data;
-* build `Snode` network descriptors
+* builds `Snode` network descriptors.

 No sockets are opened yet.

-#### Phase 2: Client and Runtime Initialization
+### Phase 2: Client and Runtime Initialization

+During phase 2, AIS:

-* initialize TLS
+* initializes TLS;
-* create intra-cluster HTTP clients using the **effective** IP family
+* creates intra-cluster HTTP clients using the effective IP family;
+* initializes transport data movers;
-* initialize owners, memory managers, housekeeping
+* initializes owners, memory managers, and housekeeping;
-* register handlers
+* registers handlers;
-* start listeners
+* starts listeners.

-This split guarantees:
+This split guarantees that:

-* handlers always attach to existing muxers
+* handlers always attach to existing muxers;
-* clients never contradict server address families
+* clients never contradict server address families;
+* transport and HTTP paths use the same effective networking decision.

-### Summary
+## Summary

-* AIStore models **three logical HTTP networks** with additional intra-cluster data plane utilized by most [xactions](/docs/terminology.md#xaction).
+* AIS uses three logical network roles: public, intra-cluster control, and intra-cluster data.
+* Starting with v5.0, public traffic must not share an HTTP listener with intra-cluster traffic.
+* Intra-control and intra-data may collapse into one intra-cluster endpoint.
-* They may map to fewer physical networks
+* The three logical roles may map to fewer physical networks, provided the public endpoint remains separate.
+* Production deployments should provision separate, dedicated bandwidth for public, control, and data roles.
+* The control plane is low-bandwidth but latency-sensitive; it must be protected from bulk-data HoL blocking.
+* The data path includes both regular net/http operations (e.g., intra-cluster GFN) and transport/bundle streams (which use fasthttp by default and bypass standard muxers).
+* Public multi-homing is supported; intra-cluster multi-homing is not.
-* IPv6 is supported cluster-wide via `net.use_ipv6`; switching between IPv4 and IPv6 requires only a config change and restart
+* IPv6 is supported cluster-wide via `net.use_ipv6`; switching between IPv4 and IPv6 requires a config change and restart.
-* IP family selection is resolved at runtime and applied consistently
+* IP family selection is resolved at runtime and applied consistently.

-Further, it is generally recommended:

-* to provision each of the 3 logical networks with its separate, dedicated bandwidth;
-* when considering IPv6, making sure the addresses are routable
-* using fewer (or not using at all) hardcoded IP literals (DNS hostnames and K8s FQDNs are preferred);
+* DNS hostnames and Kubernetes FQDNs are preferred over hardcoded IP literals, especially for IPv4/IPv6 transitions.
-* periodically back up [cluster-level metadata](https://github.com/NVIDIA/aistore/blob/main/cmd/xmeta/README.md) (BMD, Smap, configuration).
+* Operators should periodically back up [cluster-level metadata](https://github.com/NVIDIA/aistore/blob/main/cmd/xmeta/README.md), including BMD, Smap, and configuration.